 A very popular choice among indoor growers, hydroton was once the most popular grow media for hydroponic gardens.
 Those days have long past since the advent of stonewool and coco coir.

-Hydroton is basically a porous clay pebble with a brown color on the outside.
+Hydroton is a porous clay pebble.
 It’s often available in different sizes, from small pebbles to larger ones.
-Their porousness enhances the supply of oxygen to the roots because little bubbles of air are formed on all sides of the pebble.
+This material’s porosity enhances the supply of oxygen to the roots because little bubbles of air are formed on all sides of the pebble.

 It’s often important to provide additional support for a plant in hydroton, as the pebbles are rather light and can shift around easily.

 Hydroton is great for many different types of hydroponic systems, flood and drain, drip irrigation, and run to waste.
-Due to the nature of Hydroton not retaining much water, hand watering is usually avoided…unless you want to water the plants several time a day!
+Due to the nature of Hydroton not retaining much water, hand watering is usually avoided…unless you want to water the plants several times a day!

-So, there you have it, our brief yet comprehensive guide to growing indoors!
-We hope the information we provided is helps give you confidence to start growing.
-At the end of the day, these seemingly simple decisions can have a lasting impact on your success!
-Grow on.
+We hope the information we provided gives you the confidence needed to start growing.
+At the end of the day, these seemingly simple decisions can have a lasting impact on your success.
+Grow on!